Were You Undermothered? 9 Ways to Re-Mother Yourself and Heal Your Mother Wounds

-This prevents us from seeing the pig picture.
+This prevents us from seeing the big picture.
 Your Mother isn’t just limited to your interactions with her.
 There are so many more aspects to her.

-An important step in healing your mother wounds is to step out of the limited story you told yourself about your mother and see her life as it was.
+An important step in healing your mother’s wounds is to step out of the limited story you told yourself about your mother and see her life as it was.

 Ask a friend to listen or write it on paper.
-You can do this in any length.
+You can do this at any length.
 You can also use the question below as a prompt: